FabioXimenes/FlutterNews/README.md

 ## About this project

 Follow the latest news, see news in your favorite category, do a more specific search or even save news to read when you have time!
-The app was built using [Mobx](https://github.com/mobxjs/mobx.dart) for state management and [Flutter Modular](https://github.com/Flutterando/modular) for project structure.
+The app was built using [Mobx](https://github.com/mobxjs/mobx.dart) for state management and [Flutter Modular](https://github.com/Flutterando/modular) for dependency injection.
 Data from the [NewsAPI](https://newsapi.org/).

 ## Observations